Semesse/flowp/docs/Semaphore.md

 ▸ **tryAcquire**(): () => `void`

-try to synchronosly acquire if the semaphore is not full
+Try to synchronosly acquire if the semaphore is not full

 **`throws`** Error if semaphore is full